lucasg/Dependencies/README.md

 ## Building

 Building is pretty straightforward.
+Use Visual Studio 2019, and Make sure LLVM is installed

 The only caveat is you need to select the "Debug" or "Release" configuration and "x64" or "x86" platform which may not be the default.